Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum good for kids?

 Yes, many kids enjoy the Colosseum because it is dramatic, easy to imagine, and tied to gladiator stories.
-Timing and tour length matter.
+Timing, shade, bathroom breaks, tour length, and walking distance matter more than trying to see every possible area.

 Read the family advice.